Clean Air Markets

-- CAIR and ARP: In 2014, the fourth year of operation of the CAIR SO₂ program, sources in both the CAIR SO₂ program and the ARP together reduced SO₂ emissions by 12.6 million tons (80 percent) from 1990 levels (before implementation of the ARP), 8.1 million tons (72 percent) from 2000 levels (ARP Phase II), and 7.1 million tons (69 percent) from 2005 levels (before implementation of CAIR).
-All ARP and CAIR sources together emitted a total of 3.2 million tons of SO₂ in 2014.
+- CSAPR and ARP: In 2015, the first year of operation of CSAPR SO₂ program, sources covered by both the CSAPR SO₂ annual program and the ARP reduced SO₂ emissions by 13.5 million tons (86 percent) from 1990 levels (before implementation of the ARP), 9.0 million tons (80 percent) from 2000 levels (ARP Phase II), and 8.0 million tons (78 percent) from 2005 levels (before implementation of CAIR and CSAPR).
+All ARP and CSAPR sources together emitted a total of 2.2 million tons of SO₂ in 2015.

 SO₂ State-by-State Emissions

-- CAIR and ARP: From 1990 to 2014, annual SO₂ emissions in the ARP and the CAIR SO₂ program dropped in 43 states (42 states plus Washington, D.C.) by a total of approximately 12.6 million tons.
-In contrast, annual SO₂ emissions increased in five states (Arkansas, Idaho, Nebraska, Oregon, and Vermont) by a combined total of 20,000 tons from 1990 to 2014.
+- CSAPR and ARP: From 1990 to 2015, annual SO₂ emissions from sources in the ARP and CSAPR SO₂ program dropped in 45 states plus Washington, D.C. by a total of approximately 13.5 million tons.
+In contrast, annual SO₂ emissions increased in three states (Idaho, Nebraska, and Vermont) by a combined total of only 14,000 tons from 1990 to 2015.

 SO₂ Emission Rates

-- In 2014, the average SO₂ emission rate for units in the ARP and CAIR SO₂ program fell to 0.25 lb/mmBtu.
-This indicates a 71 percent reduction from 2000 rates, with the majority of reductions coming from coal-fired units.
+- In 2015, the average SO₂ emission rate for units in the ARP or CSAPR SO₂ program fell to 0.18 lb/mmBtu.
+This indicates a 76 percent reduction from 2005 rates, with the majority of reductions coming from coal-fired units.

-- Although heat input has remained steady over the past 14 years, emissions have decreased dramatically since 2000, indicating an improvement in emission rate at the sources.
+- Although heat input has decreased slightly over the past 10 years, emissions have decreased dramatically since 2005, indicating an improvement in emission rate at the sources.
 This is due in large part to greater use of control technology on coal-fired units and increased generation at natural gas-fired units that emit very little SO₂.

 Analysis and Background Information

-SO₂ is a highly reactive gas that is generated primarily from the burning of fossil fuels at power plants.
-In addition to contributing to the formation of fine particle pollution (PM₂.₅), SO₂ is linked with a number of adverse effects to human health and ecosystems.
+SO₂ is a highly reactive gas that is generated primarily from the burning of certain fossil fuels at power plants.
+In addition to contributing to the formation of fine particle pollution (PM₂.₅), SO₂ emissions are linked with a number of adverse effects to human health and ecosystems.

-The states with the highest emitting sources in 1990 have generally seen the greatest SO₂ emission reductions under the ARP, and this trend continued under CAIR.
-Most of these states are located in the Ohio River Valley and are upwind of the areas the ARP and CAIR were designed to protect.
-Reductions under the ARP and CAIR have provided important environmental and health benefits over a large region.
+The states with the highest emitting sources in 1990 have generally seen the greatest SO₂ emission reductions under the ARP, and this trend continued under CAIR and CSAPR.
+Most of these states are located in the Ohio River Valley and are upwind of the areas the ARP and CSAPR were designed to protect.
+Reductions under the ARP and CSAPR have provided important environmental and health benefits over a large region.